Tag - ‘dress codes’

 Beyond a Simple Fashion Statement

-The other day I picked up a copy of the NY Times and came upon a review, (Beyond a Simple Fashion Statement by Roberta Smith) of a Photography exhibit titled "Dress Codes."
+The other day I picked up a copy of the NY Times and came upon a review, (Beyond a Simple Fashion Statement by Roberta Smith) of a Photography exhibit titled “Dress Codes.”
 Naturally, I was intrigued.
-Unfortunately, I can't just jet off to New York to see the exhibit, but there were some interesting quotes on dress and image in the article that I thought I would share.
-"Clothing is a language that we study carefully and read almost reflexively, like the expression on a person's face.
-What we wear is an interface between our bodies (and our selves)--" "From Diane Arbus: 'Everybody has this thing where they need to look one way, but they come out looking another way, and that's what people observe.'"
-(I don't necessarily agree with this quote.)
-"I'm afraid I like my movie stars, especially female ones, to dress the part."
-(In response to her disappointment of "lack of sartorial display" in a video featuring Cate Blanchett.)
-To see the whole article, visit NYTimes.com
+Unfortunately, I can’t just jet off to New York to see the exhibit, but there were some interesting quotes on dress and image in the article that I thought I would share.
+“Clothing is a language that we study carefully and read almost reflexively, like the expression on a person’s face.
+What we wear is an interface between our bodies (and our selves)–“ “From [..] read more

 To Suit or Not to Suit-Proper Interview Attire